 That girl I pray for.

 Don’t ask me how God works.
 I don’t know.
 I know Him but I understand very little about Him and His therapy methods and protocols.
 But when this person spoke this woman’s name – that was the first time that I felt the chains of hate and jealousy and hurt slightly loosen from my wrists and ankles.
 Then I understood a little bit of what God was doing to me.
-I felt him moulding me, mashing in the bits of clay that were lumpy and ugly.
+I felt him molding me, mashing in the bits of clay that were lumpy and ugly.
 I felt him shaving off bits of my attitude that I didn’t like seeing behind my eyes in the mirror.

 Guess what.
 I prayed a lot that night.
 I prayed for more than just the one woman that had so much power over me before.
 I prayed for so many women.
 That God would bless them and that He would help me unwrap the barbwire I had managed to encase my own heart in because of jealousy, insecurities, fear, pain from the past, and intimidation.
 I prayed He would help me demolish the wall that I had put up in my relationship.